binhn-tran/binhn-tran.github.io/essays/software-engineering.md

 To conclude, ICS 314 has taught me a lot about software engineering.
 I've learned that it's more than just writing code that works, but it's about writing code that works well in a way where others can reproduce them and use it.
 With topics like coding standards and configuration management, I now understand the importance of structure, consistency, and collaboration in software projects.
 Even though, I only choose these two concepts, I will take all of the concepts that I've learned in software engineering and apply it in the future.

+## AI Use

+Used AI for grammar and paragraph flow.